Center for Peace and Reconciliation Studies

-Once being the main administrator of the house, now she finds herself following the rules of another person, who could be her mother, mother-in-law, sister, or sister-in-law.
+Once being the primary administrator of the house, now she finds herself following the rules of another person, who could be her mother, mother-in-law, sister, or sister-in-law.

-In most cases, the result of the demolition results in cutting more expenses on the household expenses, where it affects the children expenses that could affect their schools .This, one more time intensifies the mother role in trying to manage the expenses so that it won’t effect the children education.
+In most cases, the result of the demolition results in cutting more expenses on the household expenses, where it affects the children costs that could have an impact on their schools.This, one more time intensifies the mother role in trying to manage the costs so that it won’t affect the children education.

 VII.3.
 Psychological Impact

 What a home, a house represents is a sense of only security.
 A house is the home, the homeland, and is the place where one lives, where one resides, where one ends a day journey and rests.
-A place where one leaves his belongings, builds in his memories, and rests and plan for tomorrow.
-The home is where women invest their time, build their safety nets, advance their talents and hobbies, carry on their work of looking after the family, and carrying on with their life responsibilities.
+A place where one leaves his belongings builds in his memories and rests and plan for tomorrow.
+The home is where women invest their time, make their safety nets, advance their talents and hobbies, carry on their work of looking after the family, and carrying on with their life responsibilities.

-Demolition, an act by the sense of destruction it causes, both on physical and mental level, destroys all means of security. worse than choosing or forcibly leaves ones home, seeing it turning into rubbles before ones eyes, destroying one moment after the other, by each dig of the bulldozer’s fork, continuous destruction to any hope of what could mean life.
+Demolition, an act by the sense of destruction it causes, both on the physical and mental level, destroys all means of security.
+Worse than choosing or forcibly leaves one’s home, seeing it turning into rubbles before one’s eyes, destroying one moment after the other, by each dig of the bulldozer’s fork, eternal destruction to any hope of what could mean life.
 The destruction of the home changed women’s previous gender roles sharply and required them to face new challenges, carry the burden of rebuilding a new house/home,

-Adolescent girls are expected to react to the demolition of the house in a feminine manner, and were not able to give free reign to their emotions like their male brothers, which eventually affected their state of mind.
-The loss of the only safe haven that the young boys and girls have known, of course affects them both deeply, but the gender ramifications of such violence are different, and far from being fully accounted for.
+Adolescent girls are expected to react to the demolition of the house in a feminine manner and were not able to give free reign to their emotions like their male brothers, which eventually affected their state of mind.
+The loss of the only haven that the young boys and girls have known, of course, affects them both deeply, but the gender ramifications of such violence are different, and far from being fully accounted for.

-Once the home is destroyed, women are left with the metaphoric and symbolic burdens—which are no less real than the material loss of a safe place to live—of not having a sense of safety and place of belonging, a source of memories.Women, one more time, find themselves surrounded next to the rubbles with a new nightmare of despair, helplessness, fear, insecurity, and responsibility to gather and to embrace a family without a shelter. to protect without a ceiling to cover ,and to bear one time after the other the suffering that such acts caused the whole being of what would mean to be a family .
+Once the home is destroyed, women are left with the metaphoric and symbolic burdens—which are no less real than the material loss of a safe place to live—of not having a sense of safety and location of belonging, a source of memories.Women, one more time, find themselves surrounded next to the rubbles with a new nightmare of despair, helplessness, fear, insecurity, and responsibility to gather and to embrace a family without a shelter.
+To protect without a ceiling to cover, and to bear one time after the other the suffering that such acts caused the whole being of what would mean to be a family.

 The emotional and psychological impact on family members is often dire, and the trauma of dispossession can lead to family bitterness and breakup.
 Other relations will often take in the stricken family, but this is usually far from satisfactory as they are likely to be overcrowded already.
 If all else fails, the tent which the International Committee of the Red Cross provides will give some protection.

-Apart from such immediate, material impacts, house demolitions have long term affects such as limiting or negating women’s access to education, social services, medical services, support systems and economic resources.
+Apart from such immediate, material consequences, house demolitions have long term effects such as limiting or negating women’s access to education, social services, medical services, support systems and economic resources.

-As previously mentioned, the economical impact of demolition could directly effect education, and women try to cope with it as mothers to provide their children with the essential education.
-There is case when girls stop going to school or universities, because males are more likely to receive the benefits of getting the opportunity.
-Often, the psychological effect of the demolition creates more negative impacts on girl’s security, where girls suffer from traumas those results in weakening their educational level, and their fear from going to school.
+As previously mentioned, the try it again impacts of demolition could directly .” education, and women try to cope with it as mothers to provide their children with the essential education.
+There is the case when girls stop going to school or universities because males are more likely to receive the benefits of getting the opportunity.
+Often, the psychological effect of the demolition creates more negative impacts on girl’s security, where girls suffer from traumas those results in weakening their educational level, and their fear of going to school.

 For teenager’s girls, the result is worse, when a teenager loses all the sense of privacy in one moment, and if the house stops becoming a home, then the world is a dangerous place that cannot protect her, and the school becomes another source of insecurity instead of support.

-Amal, a teenager who came back from school seeing her home in rubbles describes what happened: “I thought that they will never demolish our home, I have just organized my room, I even kept my diary in the drawer, I came back and I found my things all spread around , I was trying to find my diary, I felt naked, my things were everywhere, kids from the neighborhood were looking at my pictures, I couldn’t find my diary, I didn’t want to go to school, I didn’t want to leave my mother, if we were all home maybe we could have stopped them . my father cannot work anymore, he is getting sick and weak, my mother, I don’t know my mother is alone, I want to be with her, I don’t want to see anyone, I don’t have anything anymore, I don’t have a home, I cannot look into books, I keep imagining what happened, my little sisters crying around me, we have nothing.”
+Amal, a teenager who came back from school seeing her home in rubbles describes what happened: “I thought that they will never demolish our home, I have just organized my room, I even kept my diary in the drawer, I came back, and I found my things all spread around , I was trying to find my journal, I felt naked, my stuff were everywhere, kids from the neighborhood were looking at my pictures, I couldn’t find my diary, I didn’t want to go to school, I didn’t want to leave my mother, if we were all home maybe we could have stopped them .
+My father cannot work anymore, he is getting sick and weak, my mom, I don’t know my mom is alone, I want to be with her, I don’t want to see anyone, I don’t have anything anymore, I don’t have a home, I cannot look into books, I keep imagining what happened, my little sisters crying around me, we have nothing.”
 (Harhash: interviews: 2007)

-Palestinian women suffer in unique and specific ways from house demolitions, and all the other arbitrary military actions that accompany them.
-The caprices of the Israeli military have increased Palestinian women’s vulnerability to violence.
-The loss of the home, added to the restrictions of movement, the constant humiliating treatment of the Palestinians and the increased hidden and apparent military measures to capture/threaten those that their houses are under the risk of being demolished changed and in some cases transformed women’s gender roles tremendously.
+Palestinian women suffer in unique and distinct ways from house demolitions and all the other arbitrary military actions that accompany them.
+The caprices of the Israeli army have increased Palestinian women’s vulnerability to violence.
+The loss of the home added to the restrictions of movement, the constant humiliating treatment of the Palestinians and the increased hidden and apparent military measures to capture/threaten those that their houses are at the risk of being demolished changed and in some cases transformed women’s gender roles tremendously.

 The gendered differences and gaps between men and women were not only enhanced but also abused by military forces when relating to house demolition.